jansvoboda11/psr-router/README.md

 The API is designed to be really intuitive.
 Most of the time, you will interact with the `RouteCollection` class where you will register your routes.
-The `Router` class matches incoming HTTP requests against defined routes and using `UriGenerator` you can create URIs of your routes.
+The `Router` class matches incoming HTTP requests against defined routes and using `UriGenerator` you can create URIs pointing to routes.

 ### Registering routes